We may receive compensation when you click on links to products from our partners.

 While a part of self-assessment does require you to make an honest examination of your flaws and weaknesses, it should not be used as a tool to reject your candidacy for a job you are interested in.

-Remember, your job is to identify the jobs you want, the companies you wish to work for, and determine the value you can bring to that company or to that position.
+Remember, your job is to identify the jobs you want, and the companies you wish to work for and determine the value you can bring to that company or to that position.
 Your job is not to reject your application.
 Companies pay recruiters and HR staff a lot of money to do that.
 Don’t do their job for them.

 While a proper self-assessment should help you target jobs you are qualified for and are more likely to get, there is nothing wrong with aiming high.
-In fact, setting your sights high is a good way to identify any lapses in your skill-set or know-how.
+In fact, setting your sights high is a good way to identify any lapses in your skill set or know-how.
 Then you can take the appropriate measures to fill in those lapses.